 On my Ibanez AR300 guitar which I bought as a second-hand instrument in mint condition, the sharp edges and fret sprout were both at the extreme level.
 You could almost not move your hand without being careful, otherwise, you would cut yourself.
 Note that, this guitar is 18 years old and it was almost never played.
 Even in this condition, frets may go wrong after all these years.

 I think you should definitely check the sharp fret ends, especially if you are after a Japanese-made guitar.
-Even though the fret levelling is perfect on both models, I don’t think sharp edges on a brand new, Japanese Ibanez RG is not acceptable.
+Even though the fret levelling is perfect on both models, I don’t think sharp edges on a brand new, Japanese Ibanez RG is acceptable.

 Next, we have the dot inlays.
 On the RG565, dot inlays feature the matching colour with the guitar’s colour.
 However, I think these look better on the orange and emerald green versions rather than the laser blue and vampire kiss colours.

 In the image above, on the left-hand side, you have the RG565 Laser Blue with matching(?) dot inlays.
 I believe they don’t look so cool, I would prefer black dot inlays.
 But for sure, it’s my opinion only.